noahkupinsky/PlaylistOperations/README.md

 3) Add your **SPOTIFY_CLIENT_ID**, **SPOTIFY_CLIENT_SECRET**, and **SPOTIFY_REDIRECT_URI** to the env file.
 4) Edit your playlist descriptions to set up your operations (see details below).
 5) Run *main.py* (you'll be directed to a page where you need to click agree to use the Spotify API, but you'll only have to do this once ever).
+6) (Optional) Set up a cron job or similar to run the script daily, so your playlists stay updated (ask John Google or Chad GPT about what'd be best for your OS)

 ## Details
 Operations are created by denoting a particular playlist as the result of a group of operations *i*, and other playlists as contributors to that group.
 This will become clearer below.